Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: System Model

 \subsection{System Model}

-We consider an RIS-assisted downlink multi-group multicast scenario: a BS equipped with $N$ antennas multicasts messages to $G$ user groups, and an RIS consisting of $M$ passive reflective elements is deployed to assist the data transmission between the BS and the users.
-We assume that group $i$ consists of $K_i$ single-antenna users, and these users receive a common message from the BS that is independent of other groups.
+We consider an RIS-assisted downlink multicast scenario: a BS equipped with $N$ antennas multicasts messages to $G$ user groups, and an RIS consisting of $M$ passive reflective elements is deployed to assist the data transmission between the BS and the users, as shown in Fig.~\ref{fig:sys_model}.
+We assume that group $i$ consists of $K_i$ single-antenna users, and the BS sends a common message to this group of users that is independent of other groups.
 The total number of users is denoted by $K_{\tot}=\sum_{i=1}^GK_i$.
 The BS controls the phases of the RIS array elements via a RIS controller to adjust the signals received at the RIS to the desired directions.
 We denote the set of group indices by $\Gc \triangleq \{1, \ldots, G\}$, the set of user indices in group $i$ by $\Kc_i \triangleq \{1, \ldots, K_i\}$, $i\in \Gc$, and the set of RIS element indices by $\Mc \triangleq\{1,\ldots,M\}$.